axibase/atsd-use-cases/tutorials/workshop/performance.md

 Here, each instrumented method is annotated with `@Benchmark` annotation.

 The `@State` annotation is used to mark the class that will contain benchmark state.
-It may be either the same class as the one containing benchmarked methods, or a separate class ( in this case the state object is provided to benchmark method as method parameter).
+It may be either the same class as the one containing instrumented methods, or a separate class ( in this case the state object is provided to benchmark method as method parameter).

 `@Param` annotation is used to mark a parameterized field.
 The initialization values can be provided